Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 One possible advantage of the stroke-swoop method is that the initial center-ball alignment might be more comfortable for some people.
 With the alternative approaches above (1 and 2), the off-center and off-aiming-line alignment can be disconcerting, because to compensate for squirt, the cue will generally not be pointing in the desired direction of the shot.
 However, it can be difficult to be consistent with a swooping stroke (e.g., with the exact amount of english applied, or with avoiding a miscue when attempting to apply maximum english), unless one practices it a great deal.
 Most people will be more consistent and accurate (with actual tip contact point) with a straight stroke as compared to a swooping stroke; although, with enough consistent practice, any technique can be mastered.
-Some people (including many top players) can be quite effective with a swooping stroke.
+Some people (including some top players) can be quite effective with a swooping stroke.